DEV Community

 The effect of this will be to display a text-search input field and a search icon button.

-Submitting a search specification will then typically present the results in a popup window (depending on your choice of gcse layout).
+Submitting a search specification will typically present the results in a pop-up window (depending on your chosen GCSE layout).

-This arrangement has worked flawlessly for me in the past - the only time I ever encountered a problem was when <td> and <th> styles in my webapp's stylesheets collided with Google's use of these elements in its script.
+This arrangement worked flawlessly for me in my first simple website - the only time I ever encountered a problem was when <td> and <th> styles in my webapp's stylesheets collided with Google's use of these elements in its script.
 This was easily fixed by qualifying my styles with a classname.

 This uses a React useEffect hook to reach into the DOM and invoke Google's cse script.
-All I had to do in my in particular case (where I was searching a folder of newsletter pdfs for my application) was to create myself a component as follows:
+All I had to do in my own case was to create a component as follows:

 import React, { useEffect } from "react";